Many or all companies we feature compensate us. Compensation and editorial

 • Recording fees: $90 – $400 (charged on a state or county basis)

-Total fees typically range from 4% to 7% of the amount you’re accessing.
-These fees are deducted from your cash proceeds, so you don’t pay anything out of pocket.
+Typically, 4% to 7% of the amount you’re accessing will be applied to closing costs.
+All fees are deducted from your cash proceeds, so you don’t pay anything out of pocket.

 Final payment

-Nada’s cut is based on your home’s appreciated value and the amount you accessed.
-The exchange rate starts at 1.85, meaning if you cash out 10% of your home’s value, Nada may get 18.5% when you repay.
+Nada’s repayment amount depends on your home’s future value and the percentage you sold.
+The exchange rate starts at 1.85, meaning that if you access 10% of your home’s current value, Nada’s share becomes 18.5% of your home’s value when you repay.

 Eligibility and requirements

-To qualify for a Nada HEI, you’ll need:
+To qualify for a Nada HEA, you’ll need:

 • At least 25% equity in your home (meaning your mortgage is no more than 75% of the home’s value)